Main accused in Ajit Singh murder case killed in encounter in UP | Law-Order

 Main accused in Ajit Singh murder case killed in encounter in UP

-The main accused in the notorious criminal Ajit Singh murder case was killed in an encounter with the Uttar Pradesh police on Monday, officials said.
+The main accused in the murder of gangster Ajit Singh was killed in an encounter with the Uttar Pradesh police here on Monday, officials said.

 Police Commissioner D K Thakur said sub inspector Akhtar Usmani got injuries on his nose, a bullet touched the right arm of sub inspector Anil Singh, while another bullet hit the bullet-proof jacket of inspector Chandrashekhar, in the incident.
 All the injured police personnel have been hospitalised and are out of danger, he said.
 On January 6, Ajit Singh (39), a notorious criminal of Mau district having 17 cases against him, was killed in a shootout between rival factions in Gomti Nagar, police had said.